commanderx16/x16-docs/X16 Reference - 09 - IO Programming.md

 | PB7 | SERDATAI | Serial DATA in                  |
 | CB2 | I2CCLK   | I2C CLK                         |

-The KERNAL uses VIA#1 Timer 1 for the 60 Hz timer interrupt and Timer 2 for timing of transmissions on the Serial Bus.
+The KERNAL uses Timer 2 for timing transmissions on the Serial Bus.

 **VIA#2**